Fattoresaimon/ArduinoDuPPaLib/examples/RGB LED Ring/README.md

 ## Introduction

-Here you can find the library description of the [RGB LED Ring](https://github.com/Fattoresaimon/RGB_LED_Ring) for the Arduino IDE.
+Here you can find the project  description of the [RGB LED Ring Small](https://github.com/Fattoresaimon/RGB_LED_Ring).
-The RGB LED Ring is based on the driver ISSI [IS31FL3737 ](http://www.issi.com/WW/pdf/31FL3737.pdf), for more functionality please check the datasheet of the driver.
+The RGB LED Ring is based on the driver ISSI [IS31FL3745](https://www.lumissil.com/assets/pdf/core/IS31FL3745_DS.pdf), for more functionality please check the datasheet of the driver.
 At the moment the breathing effect are not implemented.

-The RGB LED Ring is available on [Tindie!]( https://www.tindie.com/products/20279/)
+The RGB LED Ring is available on [DuPPa Store!](https://www.duppa.net/shop/rgb-led-ring/)

 ## Initialization of the class